SoloSuit vs Upsolve: Different Tools for Different Problems

 The Chapter 7 filing takes time — at minimum a few weeks to complete the means test, gather documentation, complete the required pre-filing credit-counseling course, and file the petition and schedules.
 The Answer deadline doesn't wait.
 So a coherent strategy:

 1. File the Answer first.
-Use Answered (if in a covered state) or SoloSuit (if not) to file the Answer with the state civil court before the deadline.
+Use Answered if the saved case passes the readiness check or SoloSuit if not to file the Answer with the state civil court before the deadline.
 This prevents a default judgment.
 2. Prepare the Chapter 7 filing in parallel.
 Use Upsolve to complete the means test, schedules, and Statement of Financial Affairs.
 3. File Chapter 7.
 Once the bankruptcy petition is filed in federal court, the automatic stay under 11 U.S.C. § 362 takes effect and pauses most pending state-court collection actions, including the debt lawsuit you just answered.
 The state-court case is on hold while the bankruptcy proceeds.
 4. Discharge.
 If the Chapter 7 is granted (typically 60 to 90 days after filing), most unsecured debt — including the debt that was the subject of the state-court lawsuit — is discharged.
 The state-court case becomes moot.

-The total cost: $99 to Answered (or $67 to SoloSuit Standard) plus $338 federal bankruptcy filing fee plus credit-counseling course fees.
+The total cost: $99 to Answered (or SoloSuit's current Standard price) plus $338 federal bankruptcy filing fee plus credit-counseling course fees.
 The combined approach handles both the immediate procedural deadline and the broader debt picture.

 For users who don't yet know whether they qualify for Chapter 7, defending the immediate lawsuit first with Answered or SoloSuit also gives them a non-bankruptcy outcome to compare against.
 A dismissal of the debt-buyer suit (common in debt-buyer cases where the plaintiff can't produce the bill of sale) resolves the immediate problem without the 7-to-10-year credit consequence of bankruptcy.
 If, after that dismissal, other unmanageable debts remain, Chapter 7 is still available.